25+ DIY Computer Desk Ideas for a Home Office

 24. Multi-use Desk

-This DIY computer desk is not necessarily for your computer at all.
+This home office computer desk idea is not necessarily for your computer at all.
 It's the center of efficiency, as it only consumes a single space and can meet multiple needs.
 For example, you may use this desk when you are putting drinks and puzzles together.
 However, when it's time to work, the desk becomes repurposed as a standing desk for that option.

 25. Laundry Basket Standing Desk